Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 ## Are you a programmer?

 If you know how to program in any language then you're wasting your time on this page!
-See the XS Scripts: For Programmers instead, it is a shorter and more precise documentation since XS is just another programming language but with different syntax.
+See the [For Programmers](../programmer/ "Jump to: XS Scripting > For Programmers") instead, it is a shorter and more precise documentation since XS is just another programming language but with different syntax.

 If you're not a programmer, fear not!
 You are at the right place to learn all about XS!